-If the Company's operating partnership fails to maintain its status as a partnership, the operating partnership's income may be subject to taxation, which would reduce the cash available to the Company for distribution to its stockholders.
+If the Company's operating partnership fails to maintain its status as either a disregarded entity or an entity taxable as a partnership for federal income tax purposes, the operating partnership's income may be subject to taxation, which would reduce the cash available to the Company for distribution to its stockholders.

 The Company maintains the status of its operating partnership as either a disregarded entity or an entity taxable as a partnership for federal income tax purposes.
 However, if the IRS were to successfully challenge the status of the operating partnership as a disregarded entity or an entity taxable as a partnership, the Company's operating partnership would be taxable as a corporation.
 In such event, this would reduce the amount of distributions that the operating partnership could make to the Company.
-Additionally, this could also result in the Company's failure to qualify as a REIT and becoming subject to a corporate level tax on the Company's taxable income.
+Additionally, this could result in the Company's failure to qualify as a REIT and becoming subject to a corporate level tax on the Company's taxable income.
 This would substantially reduce the cash available to the Company to pay distributions and the return on an investment.
 In addition, if any of the partnerships or limited liability companies through which the Company's operating partnership owns its properties, in whole or in part, loses its characterization as a partnership or disregarded entity for federal income tax purposes, it would be subject to taxation as a corporation, thereby reducing distributions to the Company's operating partnership.
 Such a re-characterization of an underlying property owner could also threaten the Company's ability to maintain REIT status.